VasylZalizetskiy/movie_posters/README.md

 # movie_posters
 Test task for job application.
-Very minimalistic service with REST API written on Scala with using SBT, Play Framework, MongoDB, Swagger.
+Very minimalistic service with REST API written on Scala with using SBT, Play Framework, MongoDB, Swagger, Redis